 About the Slo Coast Journal

-The Slo Coast Journal is all about small town and rural life in one of the finest, most beautiful areas of the country - the Central Coast of California from Los Osos to Big Sur.
+The Slo Coast Journal is all about small town and rural life in one of the finest, most beautiful areas of the country.
 An amazing collection of eclectic, fascinating, and talented individuals from all walks of life have chosen to make this part of the coast their home.
-Many of those who don't already live here, wonder how they can make the move.
-Read More
+Those who don't already live here, wonder how they can make the move.

 Just for Fun

-Take a break - work a quick crossword puzzle, test your level of competency with Sudoku, and smile a little more today.
+Take a break - work a quick crossword puzzle, test your level of competency with Sudoku, and smile.
 Play

 Letters to the Editor